rlabayo/time-record-system/readme.rst

 Note: This is a sample time recording web application using CodeIgniter and other web technologies.
 The application is not finish yet and needs some more improvement.

-To check for a sample video presentation please check on this link https://github.com/rlabayo/time-record-system/blob/main/Time-recording.mov
+Check on this `demo link <https://github.com/rlabayo/time-record-system/blob/main/Time-recording.mov>`_ for a sample video presentation.